Mafaz-Dev/week-10-assignment/README.md

 During the process, I encountered a few issues:

 *   **Website not loading initially:** This was due to a misconfigured bucket policy.
-I corrected the policy and the website started loading.
+I corrected the policy, and the website started loading.
 *   **Media uploads failing:** I realized I had not configured the CORS settings correctly on the media bucket.
 After updating the CORS configuration, media uploads started working.
 *   **MongoDB connection errors:** I had forgotten to whitelist the EC2 instance's IP address in the MongoDB Atlas network access settings.
 Once I added the IP address, the backend was able to connect to the database.

-This document reflects my personal experience deploying the MERN stack blog application on AWS.
-Your experience may vary, but I hope this provides a helpful guide.
+*   **Frontend S3 web page blank:** I couldn't figure out the problem and failed to show the page.